Tuesday, June 20, 2017

 EGYHAZI ANYAKONYV - church register (births, marriages, deaths)

-TEMPLOM - best to think of this as a Spiritual Worship Center of any religion but in particular Jewish or Muslim.
+TEMPLOM - church but best to think of this word used to say a spiritual worship place of any religion including Jewish or Muslim.

 APATSAG - abbey